The Efficacy of Semantics-Preserving Transformations in Self-Supervised Learning for Medical Ultrasound: Results

 \subsection{Label Efficiency Assessment}

 Experiments were conducted to test the robustness of pretrained models in settings where few labeled samples are available.
 The experiment was conducted only for the {\tt AB} and {\tt PE} classification tasks because there were enough unique videos and patients in the training set to create several disjoint subsets.
 Backbones were fine-tuned on $20$ subsets of approximately $5\%$ of the LUSData training set, split by patient, yielding $20$ performance estimates for low-label settings.
 Splitting was conducted at the patient level to heighten the difficulty of the task and to limit dependence between subsets.
 Baseline estimates without SSL pretraining were obtained via initialization with random weights and with ImageNet-pretrained weights, resulting in five different performance conditions.
-Friedman's Test indicated that there were significant differences among the median test AUCs across conditions, for both the {\tt AB} and {\tt PE} tasks.
+Figure~\ref{fig:label-efficiency} displays boxplots for test AUC distributions under each condition.
+Friedman's Test indicated that there were significant differences among the median test AUC across conditions, for both the {\tt AB} and {\tt PE} tasks.
 Post-hoc Wilcoxon Sign-Rank Tests were then conducted for each pair of conditions, using the Bonferroni correction with a family-wise error rate of $\alpha = 0.05$.
 The median test AUCs of SimCLR-pretrained models were significantly greater than those initialized with random or ImageNet-pretrained weights for both the {\tt AB} and {\tt PE} tasks.
-All medians were significantly different for {\tt AB}, except for the SimCLR-pretrained models using the BYOL and AugUS-D pipelines, which achieved the greatest performance.
+All medians were significantly different for {\tt AB}, except for the SimCLR-pretrained models using the StandardAug and AugUS-D pipelines, which achieved the greatest performance.
 Notably, these pipelines both utilize the crop and resize transformation.
-No significant differences were observed between any of the SimCLR-pretrained models for {\tt PE}.
-Appendix~\ref{apx:label-eff-stats} provides the test statistics for the above comparisons.
+No significant differences were observed between any of the SimCLR-pretrained models for {\tt PE}. \ref{apx:label-eff-stats} provides the test statistics for the above comparisons.